jpegleg/giant-spellbook/README.md

 ```

-We can make an attestation of the system, currently with support for Linux, OpenBSD, and MacOS systems:
+We can make an attestation of the system, currently with support for Linux, FreeBSD, OpenBSD, and MacOS systems:

 ```
 giant-spellbook hash attest_mbr linux